Harper College

 Frequently Asked Questions.

-The Rita and John Canning Women's Program provides support services and scholarship assistance for eligible students who meet low-income guidelines and are one of the following: woman fleeing (intimate partner) domestic violence, single parent, a non-traditional career seeker, or a woman pursuing English as a Second Language (ESL) coursework.
+The Rita and John Canning Women's Program provides support services and scholarship assistance for eligible students who meet low-income guidelines, in-district requirement, and are one of the following: woman fleeing (intimate partner) domestic violence, single parent, a non-traditional career seeker, or a woman pursuing English as a Second Language (ESL) coursework.
 A non-traditional career seeker is a student pursuing a career where less than 25% of the people employed are the student’s gender.

 Services include educational planning, help securing scholarship assistance for tuition, fees and books, referrals to ensure access to campus and community resources, and ongoing customized case management support while in school.

-Yes, Women's Program participants must intend to become students at Harper College with a goal of pursuing credit-seeking courses towards either completing their first college degree, a certificate, or ESL (English Second Language) coursework
+Yes, Women's Program participants must intend to become students at Harper College with a goal of pursuing credit-seeking courses towards either completing their first college degree, a certificate, or ESL (English Second Language) coursework.

-Yes, if they meet the eligibility requirements as single parents and/or non-traditional career seekers
+Yes, if they meet the eligibility requirements as single parents and/or non-traditional career seekers.

 The Women’s Program can provide referrals.
 Community resources can be found at this link: Community Resources.
 In addition, The Hawks Care Resource Center can help currently registered students identify available resources.
 Visit their webpage for more information here: Hawks Care Resource Center.